shkalash/Ticker-Squeak/manual.md

     * **Enable TradingView Automation**: Toggle to enable or disable integration with TradingView.
 This requires special **Accessibility permissions** from macOS.
     * **Permissions**: If access has not been granted, an icon and a button will appear, allowing you to open the system prompt to grant permission.
 The app will reflect when access is granted.
     * **Tab Switching**: When enabled, you can configure the automation to switch to a specific tab within TradingView.
+* **TC2000 Integration**
+    * **Enable TC2000 Bridge**: Turns the integration on or off.
+    * **Host**: Windows VM IP address (default `10.211.55.3`).
+    * **Port**: Bridge port (default `5055`).
+    * **Test Connection**: Verifies connectivity.
+If it fails, check that the VM is reachable and the bridge app and TC2000 are running.

+#### Windows Bridge (on the VM)

+The app comes bundled a small daemon bridge utility that listens on the VM for integration calls for TC2000.
+Launch the bridge on your VM and apply desired settings if you wish to use the TC2000 integration

+- **Launch at startup**: Automatically run when you sign in to Windows.
+- **Start minimized**: Run in the system tray.
+- **Start/Stop**: Controls the bridge server.
+- **Test Locally**: Focuses TC2000 and types the symbol shown in the app.
+- **Test Endpoint**: Sends the same command the Mac app uses, to validate end‑to‑end.
+- **Open Health**: Quick connectivity check.
+- **Tray**: Left‑click opens, right‑click shows Open/Quit.

+Networking tip: Use a bridged network in the VM so your Mac can reach the Windows IP directly, and allow the chosen port through Windows Defender Firewall (Private networks).
+First server run will request permission to set firewall rules automatically.